hecomi/create-upm-branch-action/README.md

           pkg-root-dir-path: Assets/[YourPluginName]
 ```

-,Then, when a tag like `v1.0.0` is pushed to the GitHub repository, it automatically creates an upm branch with the following structure.
+When a tag like `v1.0.0` is pushed to the GitHub repository, it will automatically create a branch named `upm` with the following structure.
 The version number in the *package.json* is also updated automatically.

 ```
 <Repository>